PinewoodPip/lg2modding/docs/abilities.md

 Where `id` is the ID of the status effect, and `duration` is the duration in seconds.
 Available status effects are:

-- `0`: "Guardian Angel"; multiplies damage taken by `shieldStatusRedirectedDamage` (defined in [GlobalTuning](global-tuning.md)), and redirects that portion to the ship that applied the status as unresistable damage.
+- `0`: "Guardian Angel"; multiplies damage taken by `0.6`, and redirects that portion to the ship that applied the status as unresistable damage.
 Used by the Tortoise.
 - `1`: Disarm; prevents the ship from using any abilities.
-- `2`: Shielded; multiplies damage taken by `shieldedStatusMultiplier`, defined in [GlobalTuning](global-tuning.md).
+- `2`: Shielded; multiplies damage taken by `0.25`.
 - `3`: Reflect; causes most projectiles that were to hit the ship to be reflected back to their caster.
 Reflected projectiles are always homing.

 ## Archetypes